appdev-lessons/how-to-write-a-lesson/content.md

     - Correct!
 The `posts#new` action is responsible for displaying a blank form to be filled out.
 {: .free_text #elephant points="30" answer="2" }

-#### No right answer (broken)

-- Is there a pain point in your life that you might be able to solve with a small CRUD app?
-- any
-    - Okay!
-I have a note in my phone's Notes app dedicated to collecting pain points/app ideas.
-I recommend that you do something like that, too.
-{: .broken #lion points="30" }

 ### Runnable and graded codeblocks

 #### Runnable